Meenakshi Temple: Rebuilding

 During the colonial era, the population around the Meenakshi temple attracted a hub of Christian missionary activity headed by competing missions from Portugal and other parts of Europe.
 The British rulers first gave endowments to the temple and the British troops participated in temple festivities to gain socio-political acceptance.
-Lord Clive, for example, donated jewels looted by the East India Company from Sringapatam, but in 1820 they withdrew from their roles as temple patrons and participating in temple festivities.
+Lord Clive, for example, donated jewels looted by the East India Company from Sringapatam, but in 1820 they withdrew from their roles as temple patrons and participated in temple festivities.
 The missionaries ridiculed the temple artwork and criticized the temple practices while introducing themselves as "Roman Brahmins" and "Northern Sanniasis" [sic].
 The missionary efforts were largely unsuccessful with people continuing to patronize the temple after baptizing.
-The missionaries wrote back that the Tamils were "baptizing, but not converting", for they baptize if "someone wants a wife who is Christian" or medical aid when they have a disease, material aid if they are poor.
+The missionaries wrote back that the Tamils were "baptizing, but not converting", for they baptize if "someone wants a wife who is Christian" or medical aid when they have a disease, and material aid if they are poor.

-After the end of the Nayakas, start of the Madras presidency and withdrawal of the colonial British from support, the temple condition degraded.
+After the end of the Nayakas, the start of the Madras presidency and the withdrawal of the colonial British from support, the temple condition degraded.
 In 1959, Tamil Hindus began collecting donations and initiated restoration work in consultation with engineers, Hindu monasteries, historians and other scholars.
 The completed restoration was celebrated with a Kumbhabhishekam in 1995.
-The temple is sometimes spelled as Minaksi and the city as Madura in 17th to early 20th-century texts.
+The temple is sometimes spelt as Minaksi and the city as Madura in 17th to early 20th-century texts.

 The temple has its traditional version of history that it calls Shiva-lilas (sports of Shiva), and sixty four of these episodes are painted as murals around the temple walls.
 These depict the many destructions of Madurai and the temple, then its rise from the ashes and ruins of the destruction every time.